KL2001/flashforge_adventurer5m/README.md

 - **Home Assistant** 2023.10 or later
 - **FlashForge Adventurer 5M Pro 3D Printer**
+    - Testing has been completed in "LAN-Only" mode.
 - **Network Connection** to the printer
 - Ensure Home Assistant can reach the printer on TCP port 8898 (for status/sensor data) and TCP port 8899 (for control commands).
 The camera stream uses port 8080 or a URL provided by the printer.